Parametric Shape Optimization using the Support Function: Applications

 The minimization of the volume under constant width constraint in dimension three is a famous open problem.
 The conjectured optimizer is a Reuleaux tetrahedron with three rounded edges.
 There are two configurations, with the same volume, the difference being in the position of the rounded edges: all starting from one vertex or forming a triangle.
 These shapes are called Meissner's bodies.
 Various works deal with the analysis of 3D shapes of constant width which minimize the volume.
 Among these we cite \cite{KW11}, which presents many aspects related to the Meissner bodies and why they are conjectured to be optimal.
 It is mentioned that in \cite{muller_million} the author generates a million random three dimensional bodies of constant width, using techniques from \cite{spheroforms}.
 Among these many bodies of constant width, none had a smaller volume than the ones of Meissner.
-In \cite{oudetCW} the local optimality of the Meissner's body was verified using an optimization procedure for a different parametrization of constant width shapes.
+In \cite{oudetCW} the local optimality of the Meissner's body was verified using an optimization procedure with a different parametrization of constant width shapes.

 The approach we present below allows us to obtain the Meissner bodies as results of a direct optimization procedure, starting from random initializations.
 The formulas \eqref{eq:vol3D} and \eqref{eq:energy} allow us to write the volume as a quadratic expression of the coefficients of the spherical harmonics decomposition \eqref{sphDecomp}.
-The constant width condition is imposed by fixing the first coefficient and considering only odd spherical harmonics in the decomposition.
+As indicated by the Property \ref{prop:coef-cw}, the constant width condition is imposed by fixing the first coefficient and considering only odd spherical harmonics in the decomposition.
 The convexity condition is achieved by using a discrete version of \eqref{convexity3D}.
-We note that in this case the convexity condition is non-linear, but it is explicit enough such that we may compute the gradient of the constraint.
+We note that even though the convexity condition is non-linear, it is explicit enough such that we may compute its gradient.
 In this way, the minimization of the volume under constant width condition in dimension three becomes a constrained optimization problem of a quadratic functional with non-linear quadratic constraints.
-We implement this using \texttt{fmincon} in Matlab, using an \texttt{interior-point} algorithm with objective gradient and Hessian activated.
+The optimization algorithm uses the explicit expression of the gradient and the Hessian matrix.
 For unit width, in view of \cite{KW11}, the Meissner bodies have volume equal to